Anabah Maternity Centre

 The New Facility

 By 2015, the Anabah Maternity Centre was delivering over 500 births a month and had become too small to meet the increasing demand for maternal healthcare from both local women and the 77% of patients who visit us from outside the province.
-In September of 2015, we therefore made the decision to enlarge the Maternity Centre by building a new block with 4 delivery rooms; operating theatres; a neonatal intensive care ward and step-down unit; an intensive care unit for women suffering birth complications; a clinic; a gynaecology ward; a follow-up area; and labor area.
+In September of 2015, we therefore made the decision to enlarge the Maternity Centre by building a new block with 4 delivery rooms; operating theaters; a neonatal intensive care ward and step-down unit; an intensive care unit for women suffering birth complications; a clinic; a gynecology ward; a follow-up area; and labor area.
 The center also runs an antenatal program aimed at monitoring pregnancies in order to promptly identify complications.
 For an overall cost of €1.5m, various professionals and technicians from both Afghanistan and Europe constructed a state-of-the-art facility capable of providing care for more than 600 women per month, 7,000 deliveries a year, and more extensive gynecological and neonatal services.
 The expanded Maternity Centre opened on 8 December 2016.

 With the consent of her family, the new center is dedicated to Valeria Solesin, an EMERGENCY volunteer who was killed during the Bataclan attacks in Paris on November 13, 2015.